guitoushayan/AdGuardHome/AGHTechDoc.md

 	{
 		"enabled": true | false
 		"interval": 1 | 7 | 30 | 90
+		"hide_client_ip": true | false // hide clients' IP addresses
 	}

 Response:

 	200 OK

+`hide_client_ip`:
+1. New log entries written to a log file will contain modified client IP addresses.
+Note that there's no way to obtain the full IP address later for these entries.
+2. `GET /control/querylog` response data will contain modified client IP addresses (masked /24 or /112).
+3. Searching by client IP won't work for the previously stored entries.

+How `hide_client_ip` affects Stats:
+1. After AGH restart, new stats entries will contain modified client IP addresses.
+2. Existing entries are not affected.

 ### API: Get querylog parameters